The Moral Circle: Reception

-The Moral Circle has been noted for its examination of moral responsibility beyond the human species.
-Bryan Walsh, editorial director of Vox, described the book as timely given advances in artificial intelligence.
-Peter Singer called it a valuable contribution to debates on expanding moral consideration.
-Barbara J. King noted Sebo's use of thought experiments that invite empathy toward a wider range of beings, and Carl Safina observed that its arguments question familiar ethical boundaries and encourage reflection.
-The book was also listed among the Next Big Idea Club's January 2025 recommended titles, selected by Susan Cain, Malcolm Gladwell, Adam Grant, and Daniel Pink.
+W. W. Norton listed comments on the book by writers including Bryan Walsh, Peter Singer, Barbara J. King, and Carl Safina.
+Walsh described the book as timely in relation to artificial intelligence.
+Singer described it as a contribution to debates about expanding moral consideration.
+King noted Sebo's use of thought experiments, and Safina wrote that the book questions familiar ethical boundaries.
+The book was listed among the Next Big Idea Club's January 2025 recommended titles, selected by Susan Cain, Malcolm Gladwell, Adam Grant, and Daniel Pink.
+It was also included in The New Yorker's year-end list of the best books of 2025.

-Kirkus Reviews described the book as a "thoughtful unsettling of moral certainty" and summarized Sebo's argument for extending moral concern to animals, insects, plants, microbes, and artificial intelligence, challenging assumptions of human exceptionalism.
+Kirkus Reviews described the book as a "thoughtful unsettling of moral certainty" and summarised Sebo's argument for extending moral concern to animals, insects, plants, microbes, and artificial intelligence.

-In a review for Science, Joshua C. Gellers discussed The Moral Circle alongside Webb Keane's Animals, Robots, Gods.
-Gellers described Sebo's work as clear and careful in its treatment of agency, consciousness, and sentience as possible bases for moral status.
+In Science, Joshua C. Gellers reviewed The Moral Circle alongside Webb Keane's Animals, Robots, Gods.
+Gellers described Sebo's book as clear and careful in its treatment of agency, consciousness, and sentience as possible bases for moral status.
 He noted that Sebo's probabilistic framework differs from traditional moral intuitions and relational ethics, and questioned its reliance on contested philosophical ideas.
 Gellers also contrasted Sebo's systematic approach with Keane's more narrative style.

-Mark Epstein's review in the New York Times, published alongside a discussion of Keane's Animals, Robots, Gods, described Sebo's book as didactic and prescriptive in tone.
-Epstein wrote that it sometimes presents its ideas assertively and that the frequent use of italics for emphasis may make it feel more like a lecture than a dialogue.
-He nevertheless recognized the importance of the book's central questions about extending moral concern to nonhuman entities.
+Mark Epstein, reviewing the book in The New York Times alongside Keane's Animals, Robots, Gods, described Sebo's book as didactic and prescriptive in tone.
+Epstein wrote that it sometimes presents its ideas assertively and that the frequent use of italics for emphasis can make it feel more like a lecture than a dialogue.
+He nevertheless recognised the importance of the book's questions about extending moral concern to non-human entities.

-In New Scientist, Michael Marshall described The Moral Circle as a clear and intellectually rigorous study of moral consideration.
-He praised Sebo's focus on probability rather than certainty when evaluating consciousness and found the thought experiments engaging.
-Marshall questioned whether the argument is timely given ongoing struggles for human rights, but concluded that its appeal to empathy remains valuable.
+In New Scientist, Michael Marshall described The Moral Circle as a clear and rigorous study of moral consideration.
+He praised Sebo's focus on probability rather than certainty when evaluating consciousness, and found the thought experiments engaging.
+Marshall questioned whether the argument was timely given continuing struggles for human rights, but concluded that its appeal to empathy remained valuable.